Banner

 Homeless Veterans are older and first experience homelessness later in life, compared to the homeless population overall.

-More than two-thirds (69%) of Veterans interviewed for the Minnesota Homeless Study had experienced at least one adverse childhood experience, such as abuse, neglect, or out-of-home placement; this percentage was higher among women (93%) than men (67%).
+57% of Veterans had experienced at least one adverse childhood experience, such as abuse, neglect, or out-of-home placement.

-Serious and co-occurring health issues are common among Veterans experiencing homelessness.
+Serious and co-occurring health issues are common among Veterans experiencing homelessness:

-• 93% of Veterans experiencing homelessness reported having at least one serious or chronic disability (mental health condition, substance abuse disorder, chronic medical condition, cognitive impairment, or other condition that limits work or activities of daily living).
+• 87% of Veterans experiencing homelessness reported having at least one serious or chronic disability (mental health condition, substance abuse disorder, chronic medical condition, cognitive impairment, or other condition that limits work or activities of daily living).